| |

 But people don’t live or die, people just float

-She went with the man In the long black coat”
+She went with the man in the long black coat”

 -from “Man in the Long Black Coat”